dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-11-16-pr-size-cannot-be-reduced.md

 ![](/assets/images/pr-balancing-feedback.png)

 But, interruptions exist only if reviewers are interrupted in doing something else.
-So, if they are doing nothing else, they cannot be interrupted, right?
+If they are doing nothing else, they cannot be interrupted.
 ![](https://i.giphy.com/media/d3mlE7uhX8KFgEmY/giphy.webp)

 So, the availability of the reviewers is what makes that balancing feedback loop disappear.